ray38/ElectroLens-python/README.md

-# ElectroLens-python
+# ElectroLens

-python library for ElectroLens
+This is a visualiation tool for high dimensional data